cdktf/cdktf-provider-okta/docs/threatInsightSettings.java.md

 Specifies how Okta responds to authentication requests from suspicious IPs.

+Valid values are `none`, `audit`, or `block`.
+A value of `none` indicates that ThreatInsight is disabled.
+A value of `audit` indicates that Okta logs suspicious requests in the System Log.
+A value of `block` indicates that Okta logs suspicious requests in the System Log and blocks the requests.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/threat_insight_settings#action ThreatInsightSettings#action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/threat_insight_settings#action ThreatInsightSettings#action}

 ---